loup-brun/markThat.js/README.md

 A mini script to `markThat(text)`.

+## WTF

+Every dreamt of using the `==` fences to `<mark` your text in markdown, but your rendering engine wouldn’t support it?
+This little guy’s got you covered.

 ## Install

 Load the script on the page.
-Supports AMD and the browser.
+Supports both AMD and the browser.

 ```html
 <script src="/path/to/markThat.js"></script>